You need a lottery and gaming licence from the City of St. Catharines before you can host a lottery or raffle game.

 Organizations wishing to apply for the first time must be an eligible charitable organization or a non-profit organization with charitable purposes or objectives including:

-When applying, the organization has to show that, consistent with the organization's mandate, it has carried out charitable activities that provide a direct benefit to Ontario residents for a minimum of one year.
+When applying for a lottery license, the organization has to show that, consistent with the organization's mandate, it has carried out charitable activities that provide a direct benefit to Ontario residents for a minimum of one year.
 They also have to include the following information:

 You must abide by the Lottery Terms and Conditions under the AGCO.

-The lottery licence fee for a raffle or bazaar with a total prize value of $500 or less is $5.60.
-For a raffle or bazaar with a total prize value greater than $500, the fee for the lottery licence is 3 percent of the total prize value.
+The lottery license fee for a raffle or bazaar with a total prize value of $500 or less is $5.80.
+For a raffle or bazaar with a total prize value greater than $500, the fee for the lottery license is 3 percent of the total prize value.

-For break open tickets and regular bingo lotteries, the fee for a lottery licence is 3 per cent of the prize value.
+For break open tickets and regular bingo lotteries, the fee for a lottery license is 3 per cent of the prize value.

 The Criminal Code of Canada, Order-in-Council, Gaming Control Act, 1992, as well as provincial and municipal regulations oversee lottery licensing.